puppetlabs/puppetlabs-packer/templates/macos/README.md

 After the installation, the machine will need to be configured manually (steps 4-7), along with the VMWare Tools and XCode setup.

+### 12 Monterey

+The macOS 12 Monterey build process is identical to that of Big Sur.

 ## Background

 Previously, the creation of packer templates for macOS involved the following steps: